prakhar1989/hugo-blog/_posts/2014-02-27-a-few-git-tricks.markdown

     bug pwned
 {% endhighlight %}

-The last command will overwrite your old commit message and help keep you a straight face in front of your boss when he checks those commits.
+The last command will overwrite your old commit message and help you keep a straight face in front of your boss when he checks those commits.

 ### git cherry-pick

-Last week I was on a [project](https://github.com/a85/PostmanInterceptor) where our work spanned across multiple git branches.
+Last week I working was on a [project](https://github.com/a85/PostmanInterceptor) where our work spanned across multiple git branches.
 At one time, I simply needed to replay the work (one specific commit) I had done in one branch onto another.
-It was not a right time for a merge hence the only option was to manually make those changes.
-That's when my friend introduced me to `git cherry-pick`.
+It was not the right time for a merge hence the only option was to manually make those changes.
+That's when a friend introduced me to `git cherry-pick`.
 As evident, this command allows you to selectively pick commits and replay the changes.
 If you have small code patches to be moved across branches, `cherry-pick` is your friend.
 To use cherry pick, simply refer the commit SHA hash and you're done.

 {% highlight bash %}
 $ git cherry-pick 5d3e1b6